-The Trial Chamber found that there were acts committed by Vidoje Blagojević or members of the Bratunac Brigade which provided practical assistance to the murder operation that resulted in the death of more than 7,000 Bosnian Muslim men and boys.
-These acts included the separation of the men from the rest of the Bosnian Muslim population in Potočari, the guarding of Bosnian Muslim men in the town of Bratunac from 12 to 14 July, the participation of the Bratunac Brigade battalions, and indeed, Vidoje Blagojević himself, in the search operation.
+The Chamber found that there were acts committed by Blagojević or members of the Bratunac Brigade which provided practical assistance to the murder operation that resulted in the death of more than 7,000 Bosnian Muslim men and boys.
+These acts included the separation of the men from the rest of the Bosnian Muslim population in Potočari, the guarding of Bosnian Muslim men in the town of Bratunac from 12 to 14 July, and the participation of the Bratunac Brigade battalions, and indeed Blagojević himself, in the search operation.

-The Trial Chamber further found, however, that there was insufficient evidence to establish that Vidoje Blagojević had knowledge that these acts assisted in the commission of the crime of murder, in relation to the mass executions.
-Accordingly, Vidoje Blagojević's responsibility for aiding and abetting murder in relation to the mass executions has not been established.
+The Chamber further found, however, that there was insufficient evidence to establish that Blagojević had knowledge that these acts assisted in the commission of the crime of murder, in relation to the mass executions.

-The Trial Chamber found that there are acts committed by members of the Bratunac Brigade which provided practical assistance to the murders committed in the town of Bratunac.
-The Trial Chamber found that Vidoje Blagojević knew that members of the Bratunac Brigade gave practical assistance to the murder of men in Bratunac.
-Accordingly, the Trial Chamber found that Vidoje Blagojević aided and abetted the commission of murder in Bratunac.
+The Chamber found that there were acts committed by members of the Bratunac Brigade which provided practical assistance to the murders committed in the town of Bratunac, and that Blagojević knew that members of the Bratunac Brigade gave practical assistance to the murder of men in Bratunac.
+Accordingly, the Chamber found that Blagojević aided and abetted the commission of murder in Bratunac.

-The Trial Chamber found that Vidoje Blagojević did not have knowledge that the crime of extermination was being committed at the time of its commission, and therefore cannot incur any liability for acts which may have been taken by himself or members of the Bratunac Brigade which assisted the principals and had a substantial effect on the commission of extermination.
-Accordingly, Vidoje Blagojević liability for aiding and abetting extermination has not been established and he is acquitted of the charge of extermination in count 2 of the indictment.
+The Chamber found that Blagojević did not have knowledge that the crime of extermination was being committed at the time of its commission, and therefore could not incur any liability for acts which may have been taken by himself or members of the Bratunac Brigade which assisted the principals and had a substantial effect on the commission of extermination.
+Accordingly, Blagojević's liability for aiding and abetting extermination was not established and he was acquitted of the charge of extermination in count 2 of the indictment.